 On CNBC's "Fast Money" TV show, Brian Kelly, founder of Brian Kelly Capital, said the nonfarm payrolls report was truly bad and the Federal Reserve willmost likely continue with its asset tapering plans.

 Tim Seymour, managing partner of Triogem Asset Management, said the employment trend still looks good and the economy hasn't dramatically changed.

-Kelly is a seller of Bank of Montreal (BMO), due to the struggling economy.
 Brown likes JPMorgan Chase (JPM) ahead of its earnings report Tuesday.
 He said the bank has beat EPS estimates for eight consecutive quarters by an average of 14%.